 “We are super lucky in Wollongong to have initiatives like Siligong Valley, where like-minded people can connect and share knowledge.
 And there are a number of great local events found via the Meetup site,” he explains.
 “I’d implore anyone working remotely to not socially isolate themselves!
 Reach out to the community and you will find others with similar interests, I’m sure.”

 Regardless of what your line of work is or interest are there will be a business network for you in Wollongong.
-Whether it is small business, tech, film, creatives or advanced manufacturing – we are confident you will find “your people” right here.
+Whether it is small business, tech, film, creatives or advanced manufacturing – you’ll find “your people” right here.
 And best of all, Wollongong is known for its welcoming nature and community spirit, so you will feel at home (and supported) in no time.